DouglasWebster/comply-ng-mat2/README.md

 ## Configuration

 This project expects a Couchbase Server bucket to exist named **comply**.
 This bucket name can be changed in the project's **config.json** file.

+This project uses the a couchbase docker running on a local machine but the user is free to use any couchbase implementation and to alter **config.json** accordingly.

 ## Running the Project